 An examination where theoretical knowledge is applied from the core concepts explored throughout the course.
-The written paper is 2 hours long.

-Upon completion of this course, students will be qualified to go on to further study the D&T course at A level.
+Upon completion of this course, students will be qualified to go on to further study the D&T course at A level, as well as other similar courses such Engineering, 3D Design etc.